 While these modules have been created specifically for the ACSEP Training Program, anyone may purchase these modules and complete them in their own time.
 The Module topics complement a wide range of medical and allied health specialities and are beneficial as self directed professional development and may count towards CPD points.

-Registrars are required to complete a minimum of one module per training year.
-The following are to be completed prior to sitting the Part 2 examination.
+ACSEP Registrars are required to complete a minimum of one module per training year, with the Research Methods module being completed in 1st year, and all must be completed prior to sitting the Fellowship Examination.

 The Research Methodology module provides a comprehensive review of aspects of research and evidence based medicine for Sport and Exercise Physicians and Sport and Exercise Physician Registrars, to assist with developing research project concepts, performing research and interpreting the results of research.
 The module covers the topic areas of Epidemiology including study types and bias, Biostatistics, Meta-analysis and Systematic Reviews and Aspects of Evidence Based Medicine and Critical Appraisal.

 The course is divided into two parts.
 This module aims to equip Sport and Exercise Physicians’ with knowledge and understanding of key elements of sports nutrition theory and practice.
 The module provides a broad coverage of key areas of sports nutrition, with a focus on working collaboratively with Accredited Sports Dieticians.
 Note this course does not qualify physicians to be sports dieticians or offer nutrition counselling, but rather aims to foster an understanding of the role of nutrition with a sport science multi-disciplinary team.